 There are two decks aboard the Indian Princess that you can enjoy while on her cruises.
 The open air upper deck, that is partially covered by canopy, or the Princess dining room below that is climate controlled.
 In the Princess dining room you will also find a full bar, the galley, two heads, and a 42” flat screen TV.
 There’s no need to worry that you’ll miss the beautiful views from below, as the dining room is lined with large windows, as well as a window behind the bar allowing you to see the red paddle wheels working their magic.
 The Indian Princess has been inspected by the U.S Coast Guard and her official capacity is 125 people.

-The Indian Princess offers in addition to weekend cruises, the option of reserving it for private occasions such as weddings, birthdays, anniversaries, corporate parties, proms, memorials, holiday parties and much, much more.
+The Indian Princess offers in addition to weekend cruises, the option of reserving it for private occasions such as weddings, birthdays, anniversaries, corporate parties, memorials, and much, much more.
 You can rent just the boat with crew or work hand-in-hand with the event coordinator, who can help with planning every aspect of the occasion.
-The boat can be privately booked for any day and can be rented for up to 5 hours at a time.
-There is a 2 hour minimum.
+The boat can be privately booked for any day and can be rented for up to 3 hours at a time, and does have a 2 hour minimum.

 The Indian Princess is docked at 200 Gore Road, Webster, MA at Indian Ranch.

 The Indian Princes was built in 2000 by Skipperliner Industries in Lacrosse, WI, and originally ran under the name Lacrosse Queen V. For five years Skipperliner used the boat as a display and then as one of their daily cruise boats that went down the Mississippi River.